amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 1\.
 Log into the AWS Management Console and select an [AWS region](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).

 The region dropdown is in the upper right hand corner of the console to the left of the Support dropdown menu.
-For this workshop, choose **EU (Ireland)** or **US East (Ohio)**.
+For this workshop, choose either **US East (N. Virginia)** or **US West (Oregon)**.
 Workshop administrators will typically indicate which region you should use.

 2\.
 Generate a Fulfillment API Key to authorize the logistics platform to communicate with the fulfillment API.